 Constraints on generality and directions for future directions

-To the best of our knowledge, this study is the first substantially powered comparison between different subgroups of musicians with respect to vocal emotion perception and therefore closes an open gap in the literature.
-Nevertheless, the present study has several limitations which deserve consideration for future research efforts.
+To the best of our knowledge, this study is the first substantially powered comparison between different subgroups of musicians with respect to vocal emotion recognition, and therefore closes an open gap in the literature.
+Nevertheless, the present study has several limitations which deserve consideration.
 All musicians were socialized in Western music culture and fluent German speakers, therefore findings may not generalize to other music and language backgrounds (Morrison & Demorest, 2009).
 Note, however, that links between music perception performance and emotion recognition irrespective of formal musical training have been observed in a Portuguese sample as well (Correia et al., 2022).

 What posed a particular challenge in the present study was the recruitment of mutually exclusive groups of musicians.
 While the distinction between singers and instrumentalists may seem trivial at first glance, it is actually rare that musicians engage in one of these activities only.
 Thus, for practical reasons, we recruited participants who self-assigned clearly to one form and made sure that their current activity is either one or the other.
 Yet, some of the singers reported that they used to play an instrument as well.
-In a similar vein, the distinction between amateurs and professionals is not fully straight-forward and may represent a continuum rather than clear-cut categories.
+In a similar vein, the distinction between amateurs and professionals is not fully straightforward, and may represent a continuum rather than clear-cut categories.
 Some individuals pursue music as a profession, but without a formal music degree, others vice versa (Zendel & Alexander, 2020).
 Some people transition from amateurs to a professional level later in life (Taylor & Hallam, 2011).
-Thus, while the argument still holds that future research should incorporate the heterogeneity of musicians, it may be more adequate to consider variability on a spectrum rather than distinct groups.
+Thus, while the argument still holds that future research should incorporate the heterogeneity of musicians, it may be more adequate to consider variability on a spectrum rather than in distinct groups.

 While the present behavioral data did not reveal any differences between musical subgroups, future research may unravel more fine-grained patterns in the brain.
-Several studies have reported brain differences in auditory and motor processing between amateurs and professionals (Kleber et al., 2010; Lotze et al., 2003; Oechslin et al., 2013; Papadaki et al., 2023) and singers and instrumentalists (Halwani et al., 2011), but we have as yet no insights into vocal emotional processing.
-With the present stimulus material, we observed distinct electrophysiological responses in professional musicians and non-musicians (Lehnen et al., 2025; Nussbaum et al., 2023), but a meaningful comparison between singers and instrumentalists or amateurs and professionals would have required a much bigger sample.
+Several studies have reported brain differences in auditory and motor processing between amateurs and professionals (Kleber et al., 2010; Lotze et al., 2003; Oechslin et al., 2013; Papadaki et al., 2023) and singers and instrumentalists (Halwani et al., 2011), but as yet such studies do not provide insights into vocal emotional processing.
+While we observed differences in electrophysiological responses in professional musicians and non-musicians during vocal emotion recognition (Lehnen et al., 2025; Nussbaum et al., 2023), a meaningful fine-grained comparison between singers and instrumentalists, or amateurs and professionals, would arguably require a much bigger sample.

-Finally, with respect to the individual dynamics of the tight neural overlap of expression and perception in vocal communication, it may be worthwhile to focus on another group of vocal experts: professional voice actors or imitators.
-A recent study found that voice actors show enhanced sensitivity for linguistic voice prosody and enhanced neural tracking for voice pitch compared to non-actors (Kachlicka & Tierney, 2024).
+Finally, with respect to the individual dynamics of the tight neural overlap of expression and perception in vocal communication, we hold that it may be worthwhile to focus on another group of vocal experts: professional voice actors or imitators.
+This is because such experts, unlike singers, are specifically trained to express emotions in the spoken voice.
+In fact, a recent study found that voice actors show enhanced sensitivity for linguistic voice prosody and enhanced neural tracking for voice pitch compared to non-actors (Kachlicka & Tierney, 2024).
 Vocal acting usually involves deliberate exaggeration of vocal expressions and may therefore require a fine-grained explicit representation of vocal emotions (Berry & Brown, 2019).
 While there is research comparing actors and non-actors regarding the expression of emotions (Jürgens et al., 2015), we do not know how this is mirrored in vocal emotion perception performance and how this group may differ from individuals with singing expertise.

 Summary and Conclusion